|Chief of Police||Brian Long||(336) 229-3540|

 Chief Long has also been a leader in implementing Intelligence Lead Policing practices within the department.
 Intelligence Lead Policing is a harm reduction strategy that combats disparate impacts on neighborhoods in the city by focusing on intelligence to zero in on the individuals that are causing the most harm in the community.
 Chief Long has spent much of his career advocating for innovation in law enforcement’s role in responding to people in mental health crises.
 During his tenure at the BPD, he has been a leader in implementing the Mental Health Co-responder model.
 The model partners law enforcement officers with trained mental health providers and has been shown to drastically improve outcomes.

 Assistant Chief Chris Gaddis

-Assistant Chief Chris Gaddis is a 26 year veteran of the Burlington Police Department and currently in command of the Support Bureau.
+Assistant Chief Chris Gaddis is a 27 year veteran of the Burlington Police Department and currently in command of the Support Bureau.
 He has previously served in supervisory roles within the Patrol, Criminal Investigations, Community Relations, and Professional Standards Divisions of the department.
 He holds a Bachelor of Science in Criminal Justice from East Carolina University.
 He is a 2017 graduate of the 270th Session of the Federal Bureau of Investigation's National Academy.
 He is a current Executive Board Member with Ralph Scott Lifesrevices and with the North Carolina Criminal Justice Education and Training Standards Commission.